solana-labs/solana/book/src/implemented-proposals/reliable-vote-transmission.md

 3. Increase fanout to 20.
 4. Worst case 25mb memory overhead per node.
 5. Sub 4 hops worst case to deliver to the entire network.
-6. 80 blobs received by the leader for all the validator messages.
+6. 80 shreds received by the leader for all the validator messages.